TheRealNin/ns2-rebirth/mvm.md

 * Grenade Launcher blast radius reduced by 25% from 4.8 meters to 3.6 meters

-## Update for Nov 19

-* Marine jetpack fuel use no longer depends on your inventory weight.
-Instead, jetpack acceleration is scaled to your inventory weight

-## Update for Nov 16

-* Sentries no longer require a Sentry Battery.
-They are still limited to 3 per room and they still require a Robotics Factory to be constructed.
-* Sentries will now prioritize shooting players over nearby structures

 ## All Changes
 * Power nodes are neutral, and can only be damaged if your team isn't using it.
 * Unused rooms will start with powernodes destroyed